Business Services / Family Child Care Network

 Funding for the All Our Kin Pilot Project is provided by the Buffett Early Childhood Fund

-The 10-session Business Series is designed to share innovative tools and strategies for supporting strong business development among family child care providers.
+The 10-session, 30-hour Business Series is designed to share innovative tools and strategies for supporting strong business development among family child care providers.
 In addition, by enhancing family child care providers’ business-related knowledge and practice, NECC Business Coaches will position family child care providers to raise business efficiency and, in turn, focus more fully on giving children the high-quality early learning experiences they need and deserve.

 - Child Development